-- (B) both professional unarmed competitors' corner men; - (C) each judge; and - (D) the chief commission representative; and - (4) restart the bout in the middle of the fighting area so that both professional unarmed competitors are standing in a neutral position. - (d) If a professional unarmed competitor commits a foul which, in the referee's discretion, warrants a point deduction, the referee: - (1) must call time-out; - (2) must direct each professional unarmed competitor to a neutral corner furthest away from their designated corner; - (3) must issue the appropriate point deduction for the foul to the offending professional unarmed competitor by notifying: - (A) both professional unarmed competitors; - (B) both professional unarmed competitors' corner men; - (C) each judge; and - (D) the commission representative; and - (4) may terminate the bout based on the severity of the foul committed by the offending professional unarmed competitor, in which instance the offending professional unarmed competitor must lose by disqualification pursuant to SECTION 105 of this document. - SECTION 100. (a) This SECTION applies to professional unarmed combat. - (b) Strikes are not permissible in the nape of the neck area up until the top of the ears. - (c) Above the ears, permissible strikes do not include the Mohawk area from the top of the ears to the crown of the head, or the area where the head begins to curve. - SECTION 101. (a) This SECTION applies to professional unarmed combat. - (b) The mouthpiece must be in the professional unarmed competitor's mouth at all times during a round. - (c) If the referee believes that the mouthpiece has been dislodged from a professional unarmed competitor's mouth as a result of a natural fight action, at the first opportune moment, the referee must: - (1) Call time-out. - (2) Direct both of the professional unarmed competitors to remain in their current position. - (3) Either: - (A) immediately give the mouthpiece to the professional unarmed competitor to reinsert; - (B) clean the mouthpiece and then give the mouthpiece to the professional unarmed competitor to reinsert; or - (C) order the professional unarmed competitor's chief corner man to clean and reinsert the mouthpiece. - (4) Direct that the round immediately continue without deducting points from the professional unarmed competitor who had his or her mouthpiece dislodged. - (d) If the referee believes that the professional unarmed competitor spit out or allowed the mouthpiece to fall out of his or her mouth, at the first opportune moment, the referee must: - (1) Call time-out. - (2) Direct the professional unarmed competitors to remain in their current position. - (3) Either: - (A) immediately give the mouthpiece to the professional unarmed competitor to reinsert; - (B) clean the mouthpiece and then give the mouthpiece to the professional unarmed competitor to reinsert; or - (C) order the professional unarmed competitor's chief corner man to clean and reinsert the mouthpiece. - (4) Issue any appropriate point deductions to the offending professional unarmed competitor.
+(B) both professional mixed martial artists' corner men;

+(D) the commission representative; and

+(4) may terminate the bout based on the severity of the foul committed by the offending professional mixed martial artist, in which instance the offending professional mixed martial artist must lose by disqualification pursuant to SECTION 104 of this document.

+SECTION 100. (a) This SECTION applies to professional mixed martial arts.

+(b) Strikes are not permissible in the nape of the neck area up until the top of the ears.

+(c) Above the ears, permissible strikes do not include the Mohawk area from the top of the ears to the crown of the head, or the area where the head begins to curve.

+SECTION 101. (a) This SECTION applies to professional mixed martial arts.

+(b) The mouthpiece must be in the professional mixed martial artist's mouth at all times during a round.

+(c) If the referee believes that the mouthpiece has been dislodged from a professional mixed martial artist's mouth as a result of a natural fight action, at the first opportune moment, the referee must:

+(2) Direct both of the professional mixed martial artists to remain in their current position.

+(3) Either:

+(A) immediately give the mouthpiece to the professional mixed martial artist to reinsert;

+(B) clean the mouthpiece and then give the mouthpiece to the professional mixed martial artist to reinsert; or

+(C) order the professional mixed martial artist's chief corner man to clean and reinsert the mouthpiece.

+(4) Direct that the round immediately continue without deducting points from the professional mixed martial artist who had his or her mouthpiece dislodged.

+(d) If the referee believes that the professional mixed martial artist spit out or allowed the mouthpiece to fall out of his or her mouth, at the first opportune moment, the referee must:

+(2) Direct the professional mixed martial artists to remain in their current position.

+(3) Either:

+(A) immediately give the mouthpiece to the professional mixed martial artist to reinsert;

+(B) clean the mouthpiece and then give the mouthpiece to the professional mixed martial artist to reinsert; or

+(C) order the professional mixed martial artist's chief corner man to clean and reinsert the mouthpiece.

+(4) Issue any appropriate point deductions to the offending professional mixed martial artist.

-- (5) Direct that the round immediately continue. - SECTION 102. (a) This SECTION applies to professional unarmed combat.
+(5) Direct that the round immediately continue.

+SECTION 102. (a) This SECTION applies to professional mixed martial arts.